OpenGenus/cosmos/code/computational_geometry/jarvis_march/README.md

 ## python version 1.0

 How to start?
- * Run "python jarvis_march" and see what happens (hint: MAGIC)
+ * Run "python jarvis_march.py" and see what happens (hint: MAGIC)
- * You can change to points in the main function.
+ * Change the points in the main function.

 This are some results:
 #### 10 random points